cnyvfang/CORUN-Colabator/README.md

 ## 🔍 Results

 We achieved state-of-the-art performance on *RTTS* and *Fattal's* datasets and corresponding downstream tasks.
 More results can be found in the paper.
-**To quickly use the results of our experiments without manual inference or retraining, you can download all files dehazed/restored by our model from [TBD]().** (We will update it before camera-ready.)
+**To quickly use the results of our experiments without manual inference or retraining, you can download all files dehazed/restored by our model from [Google Drive](https://drive.google.com/file/d/1yhaNHc8eV-88Bn7YKa7PehZsUddRBjA1/view?usp=sharing).**

 <details>
 <summary>Quantitative Comparison (click to expand)</summary>